 Minimizes Urinary Tract Infections

-This indicates the percentage of residents who have had a urinary tract infection.
-These infections may be associated with poor hygiene.
+This indicates the percent of residents who suffered from a urinary tract infection.
+These infections are sometimes associated with inadequate hygiene.

 Appropriately Uses Anti-Psychotic Medication